lancenacabuan/shared/README.md

-# Instructions for Building an Optimal Beyblade Team:
+# Instructions:
 - Build a team of 3 Beyblades using different combinations of "Blade," "Ratchet," and "Bit" parts.
 Each part must be unique and used only once.
 - The "Blade" is the main part that collides directly with opponents.
 Its performance varies based on shape, weight, and unique specialty.
 - The "Ratchet" is the middle layer that determines movement, balance, and collision.
 The first digit before the dash shows "Protrusions," and the following digits indicate height in millimeters (e.g., ?-60 for 6.0mm, ?-80 for 8.0mm).
 - The "Bit" is the shaft tip that controls movement, dash performance, and burst resistance.
 Note that Beyblades can burst during battles and use the X-Dash mechanic on the stadium.
-- Consider each part's specialties, stats, and weaknesses to optimize performance and complement other parts.
+- Consider each part's unique specialties, stats, and weaknesses to optimize performance complementing other parts based on desired playstyles.
-- Burst Resistance is indicated as High-enduring (80) or Low-enduring (30) in the Bit's 5th stat.
-Choose an enduring Ratchet part to balance burst resistance.
-- Taller Ratchets (?-80) enhance Attack Hit but increase burst risk (except 9-?? variants).
-Shorter Ratchets (?-60) may boost Stamina unless paired with suitable Blade and Bit stats.
-- Higher Dash stat improves Attack Hit but may lower Stamina.
-Balance this based on playstyle.
-- Calculate Total Overall Stats by adding up parameter values accordingly from Blade, Ratchet, and Bit parts.
-- List final builds using the naming convention below with overall stats and describe playstyle, win condition, and reasoning for each Beyblade.
+- List final build/s using the naming convention below then describe playstyle, win condition, and reasoning for each Beyblade.

 Example:
-**Phoenix Wing 3-60P [105, 64, 51, 25, 150]**
+**Phoenix Wing 3-60P**
  - **Playstyle:** This Beyblade leans towards an aggressive playstyle, utilizing its strong attack power and dynamic maneuverability.
  - **Win Condition:** The win condition for this build is to overwhelm opponents with relentless attacks while maintaining enough stamina to outlast them.
  - **Reasoning:** The Phoenix Wing blade provides significant attack power, allowing for powerful strikes against opponents.
 The 3-60 Ratchet balances stability and burst resistance, crucial for aggressive playstyles.
 The "P" Bit enhances movement for dynamic maneuvers and attack hits.
 Overall, this build combines attack prowess with strategic maneuverability and stability.

-=====COPY PARTS FROM HERE BELOW=====
+# Parts:
 Take note of these Beyblade parts information then wait for my instructions.
 - Stat Parameters are [Attack, Defense, Stamina, Dash, Burst Resistance]
+- Calculate Total Overall Stats by adding up parameter values accordingly from Blade, Ratchet, and Bit parts using formula below:
+  - Attack = Total Attack from Blade, Ratchet, Bit
+  - Defense = Total Defense from Blade, Ratchet, Bit
+  - Stamina = Total Stamina from Blade, Ratchet, Bit
+  - Dash = Total Dash from Blade, Ratchet, Bit
+  - Burst Resistance = Total Burst Resistance from Blade, Ratchet, Bit

 ### Blades:
 - Dran Sword (Weight: 34.8g) [55, 25, 20, 0, 0] - Excellent at flipping the opponent diagonally upwards with its three upper blades.